appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/active-directory.md

 4. In the **Scopes** section, add the attributes that allow you to authorize access to user details after a user is successfully authenticated.
 By default, there are three scopes - **openid**, **email**, **profile**.
 Appsmith needs **openid** and **email** as mandatory scopes.
 To add more scopes, [configure them on Active Directory](#configure-scopes-on-active-directory) and then add them to the OIDC configurations in Appsmith.

-5. In the **Attributes** section, add the attributes you want to use as usernames for authentication.
-By default, the attribute **email** is added, indicating that the user's email address is used as the username for authentication.
+5. In the **Username Attribute** box, specify the name of the claim which represents the email of the user.
+The default value is `email`.

 Once you have added the details, click the **SAVE & RESTART** button to save the configuration and restart the instance.